 What Is Child Abuse and Neglect?
 Recognizing the Signs and Symptoms

 Outlines the legal definition of child abuse and neglect, the different types of abuse and neglect, and the signs and symptoms of abuse and neglect.
-Resources about the impact of trauma on well-being
+Resources about the impact of trauma on well-being also are included in this factsheet.

 What Is Child Welfare?
 A Guide for Health-Care Professionals